Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 It’s not just Como you can visit from here.
 Cernobbio is well connected to other locations via bus and ferry routes, so you can travel all around the lake with ease.

-Villa Erba is a bit more casual but no less refined.
-The lakeside villa sits at the center of a manicured park with lovely views across the water.
+• Villa Erba, a lakeside villa sits at the center of a manicured park with lovely views across the water.
 The building itself currently functions as a convention and exhibition center, hosting frequent events and installations.

-Just across the road from Villa Erba is Villa Bernasconi.
-The villa itself is a refreshing break from the norm, with its fanciful art nouveau style.
+• Villa Bernasconi, with its fanciful art nouveau style.
 An art museum that displays unique installations, Villa Bernasconi also hosts frequent live music.
-It is definitely worth checking what events will be taking place here during your stay.

 If live performances are what you are looking for, head on down to Riva di Cernobbio.
 The lovely lakeside promenade hosts frequent live music and events right by the water.
 It’s surrounded by charming cafes and restaurants with views over the lake, so it’s worth coming here even when there are no concerts scheduled.